MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_2-create-code-copilot-chat.md

 1. Review the suggestions provided by GitHub Copilot, and then select **Accept**.

 1. Create a blank line after the `baseCost` assignment and accept the code line completion that appears.

+    GitHub Copilot should provide a suggestion that assigns a value to `volumeDiscount`.

 1. Select the code line used to assign a value to `salesData[i].volumeDiscount`, open the inline chat, and then enter the following prompt: